mlcommons/medperf/docs/mlcube_metrics.md

    Due to size or usability constraints, you may require additional files that should not be packaged inside the mlcube, like weights.
 For these cases, we provide an additional folder called `additional_files`.
 Here, you can provide any other files that should be present during inference.
 At the time of mlcube registration, this folder must be compressed into a tarball `.tar.gz` and hosted somewhere on the web.

    MedPerf will then be able to download, verify and reposition those files in the expected location for mlcube execution.

 4. __`project`__:

-       Contains the actual implementation of the mlcube, including all project-specific code, `Dockerfile` for building docker containers of the project, and equirements for running the code.
+   Contains the actual implementation of the mlcube, including all project-specific code, `Dockerfile` for building docker containers of the project, and requirements for running the code.

 5. __`project/mlcube.py`__: